A to Z Library Services & Information

 Come visit us on facebook.

 A hold allows a person to acquire material that is either currently checked out or at another library.
-Place a hold at the reference desk, any library computers, or by using the online catalog.
+Place a hold at the reference desk, any library computers, or by using the catalog.
 The Reference Desk staff will also place a hold for you over the telephone, 837-3449.
 You must have your Library card with you to place holds.
 You will be notified by phone or email when the item is at the library and waiting for you.

 Hoopla is a service for audio books, comics, e-books, movies, music, and TV.
 Hoopla allows library patrons to download (in the app) or stream media content in your web browser.
 Find instructions for using the app.